vskr/PushNotif/README.md

 ###Filter
 * Location based: Send a push notification to all the uesrs, within a radius of R miles, from center (lat, lng)

-* Tag Based filtering: Send push notification to all users where [tag1="some-value-for-tag1" [AND/OR tag2="some-value-for-tag2"]...]
+* Tag Based filtering: Send push notification to all users where [tag1="some-value-for-tag1" [AND tag2="some-value-for-tag2"]...] e.g. send push notification to all users with `tag1="male" and tag3="42"

 ###Tag
 * Custom Content Tags: This service allows you to tag a user/device with few tags with custom values e.g. tag userid="123123" with tag1="male" and tag2="gamer" .... tag5="somevaluefortag5"